FAQ for CO-OP Students

 How many programs offer the CO-OP option?

-In 2013-2014, the CO-OP option was available in 75 programs.
+In 2016-2017, the CO-OP option was available in more than 75 programs.
 It is offered in the four-year undergraduate programs at the faculties of Arts, Law, Engineering, Science and Social Sciences as well as the Telfer School of Management and certain master’s programs.

 How many people are admitted to CO-OP each year?